 SimpleTexting cons:

 SimpleTexting is the best option if you're looking to run marketing campaigns quickly.
-Like TextMagic, the user interface is intuitive, with everything accessible from the main screen—I didn't even need to view any tutorials to grasp how things worked.
-SimpleTexting doesn't require you to fill out a registration form for The Campaign Registry—the company claims it registers your number on your behalf after you sign up.
+The user interface is intuitive, with everything accessible from the main screen—I didn't even need to view any tutorials to grasp how things worked.

 While you can contact customers directly, SimpleTexting is more focused on easy-to-run marketing campaigns, where you text the same message to everyone on a list.
 Go to the Campaigns tab, click New, give it a name, and you're ready to start marketing to your customers.